 The answer to this question is entirely up to your preferences, budget, and needs.
 For example, while laptops are more convenient, their parts are custom-made per model, so they tend to be more expensive.
 Moreover, they are not customizable if you want an upgrade.

-On the other hand, what desktops lack in portability, they more than make up for with customization and performance.
+On the other hand, what desktops lack in portability, they more than make up for customization and performance.
 Just remember that you’d need to invest money in accessories and parts as well.
 Plus, there is always that chance that something gets messed up in its build when you start moving components around.

 To arrive at an informed decision, carefully consider every aspect of both setups and see what’s best for you.